Whatsapp Me

 High Priests: Stewards of the Divine

-The high priests, particularly those of Amun, held enormous power, especially during the New Kingdom Of Ancient Egypt.
+The high priests, particularly those of Amun, held enormous power, especially during the New Kingdom of Ancient Egypt.
 Their responsibilities extended far beyond religious rituals:

 • Economic Influence: The temples of Amun at Karnak and Luxor controlled vast estates, agricultural lands, and a significant labor force.
 The wealth of these temples rivaled that of the Pharaoh.